Optimal Control of a Navier-Stokes-Cahn-Hilliard System for Membrane-fluid Interaction: Declarations

 \textbf{Fundings.} AS gratefully acknowledges partial support by MUR, grant Dipartimento di Eccellenza 2023--2027, from the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Isti\-tuto Nazionale di Alta Matematica) project CUP E5324001950001, and from the Alexander von Humboldt Foundation.

 \\

-\textbf{Acknowledgments.} AS acknowledges his affiliation to the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Isti\-tuto Nazionale di Alta Matematica).
+\textbf{Acknowledgments.} The authors thank the anonymous referee for helpful suggestions that allowed them to improve the article.
+AS acknowledges his affiliation to the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Isti\-tuto Nazionale di Alta Matematica).
 HW is a member of the Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China.

 \Begin{thebibliography}{10}

 \itemsep=-3pt

 S. Aland, Phase field models for two-phase flow with surfactants and biomembranes, in \textit{Transport Processes at Fluidic Interfaces}, Adv.
 Math.
 Fluid Mech., Birkhäuser/Springer, Cham, (2017), 271--290.